“Motorcycle touring style?” I hear you say.

 When riding an A-B tour, you need to get to your next hotel.
 Because if you don’t, you’ll be sleeping at the roadside.

-And whilst this is fine on shorter days, it can start to create time constraints on those longer days in the saddle.
+And whilst this is fine on shorter days, it can start to create time constraints on those long days in the saddle.

 But ultimately, too many of those long days can really hinder your experience.